Frequently Asked Questions: WFBLL Baseball All-Stars

 Another important consideration for all coaches is not just each individual player, but how the entire roster of players complement one another to form the most complete team possible.
 For example, if a team has many highly skilled hitters but the coaching staff is concerned about the team’s pitching or defense, that coaching staff may choose a player (or players) who are excellent pitchers or fielders, even if those players are less capable all-around players than one or more players who are not selected to the team.

-All-Star tournaments begin in July and require a significant amount of administrative work to ensure that player eligibility is verified by Little League International and uniforms are ordered and delivered before games begin.
+All-Star tournaments begin in June and July and require a significant amount of administrative work to ensure that player eligibility is verified by Little League International and uniforms are ordered and delivered before games begin.
 The rosters are selected at the latest possible time while still ensuring that all administrative deadlines can be met.

 How does WFBLL work to maximize fairness with regards to All-Stars?